These 3-Ingredient Shortbread Biscuits are simple cookies made with no gluten, no eggs, no refined sugar, and rich in fiber.

 - Preheat the oven to 300°F (160°C).
 Prepare a large baking sheet.
 Set aside.

-- In a large mixing bowl, combine almond flour and maple syrup until the dough is wet and sticky.
+- In a large mixing bowl, combine almond flour, maple syrup, and vanilla extract, until the dough is wet and sticky.

 - Cut two pieces of parchment paper to a size of about 10 inches x 7 inches (25cm x 17cm).
 Lightly spray some oil on only one of the sides.